Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 **Q: How to determine the `slidingWindow` value for my model?**

 A: `slidingWindow` contorls how many previous data points get used to determine if the next data point is an anomaly.
 For examle, if you set slidingWindow = k, then at least k+1 points should be accessible from the source file during **inference** to get valid detection results.
-Otherwise, you may get a "NotEnoughData" error.
+Otherwise, you may get a "InsufficientHistoricalData" error.

 Please keep two things in mind when choosing a `slidingWindow` value:
 1. **The properties of your data.** When your data is periodic, you could set the length of 1 - 3 cycles as the slidingWindow.
 When your data is at a high frequency (i.e., small data granularity) like minute-level or second-level, you could set a relatively higher value of slidingWindow.